drakkan/sftpgo/scripts/README.md

  - `-u`, `--auth-user`, user for HTTP authentication
  - `-p`, `--auth-password`, password for HTTP authentication
  - `-i`, `--insecure`, enable to ignore verifying the SSL certificate.
 Default disabled
  - `-t`, `--no-color`, disable color highligth for JSON responses.
 You need python pygments module 1.5 or above for this to work.
-Default disabled if pygments is found, enabled if not found.
+Default disabled if pygments is found and you aren't on Windows, otherwise enabled.
+ - `-c`, `--color`, enable color highligth for JSON responses.
+You need python pygments module 1.5 or above for this to work.
+Default enabled if `pygments` is found and you aren't on Windows, otherwise disabled.
 Please read the note at the end of this doc for colors in Windows command prompt.

 For each subcommand `--help` shows the available arguments, try for example: